 For anyone new to conventions, the expo hall floor is the absolute hub of activity and buzz at these sort of events.
 Vendors (at my last count, I saw over 270 for 2019) are poised to lure you in with amazing displays, offering show floor specials, or maybe free promotions if you play a demo game.
 Take some time to prioritize the show floor!
 Everyone has a favorite developer, or a game they’ve been frothing at the mouth to try.
 Take ten or fifteen minutes to highlight on the map where your must-see publishers or games will be.

-The 2019 PAX Unplugged Expo Hall Floor!
+The 2023 PAX Unplugged Expo Hall Floor!
+You can find it on the PAX Nav app.

 This is related a bit to #1 (and #3), but I usually make my three day schedule with a few key concepts in mind.
 On Friday, I try to see all of my ‘must haves’.
 Supplies and games do run out, and the first day of the convention is when vendors are at their freshest and cheeriest.
 I make a habit to run myself the most ragged on day one, and then let myself relax and wander a bit more on later days.
 Saturday is always the busiest day, and so I let myself escape the show floor by around noon.
 I go to free play to meet up with friends or get an extended lunch.
 Sunday is when I let myself buy things, after I’ve had two days to mull over what still excites me.
 This approach might work for you, but absolutely set your own tempo based on your own needs or schedule.